John Ashley Griswold: Career

 He taught school and then studied law with his uncle, Addison C. Griswold, and Richard Corning, a brother of Erastus Corning.
 Griswold was admitted to the bar in 1848, after which he commenced practice in Greene County.

 A Democrat in politics, Griswold served as district attorney of Greene County from 1856 to 1859, and as county judge from 1863 to 1867.

+Congress and later career

 Griswold was elected as to the Forty-first Congress (March 4, 1869 – March 3, 1871).
 He declined to be a candidate for renomination in 1870 and resumed the practice of law.
 Griswold was elected Town Supervisor of Catskill in 1871, and served one term.
 He served as member of the State constitutional convention in 1894.

 Personal life

 In 1857, Griswold married Elizabeth M. Roberts of Clintondale, New York.
 She died in 1896.

 He died of "old age" in Catskill on February 22, 1902.
 He was interred in Catskill Village Cemetery.